-For a withdrawal rate of 3.5%, which is my current target, the median terminal value after 30 years is about 6700 dollars!
+For a withdrawal rate of 3.5%, my current target, the median terminal value after 30 years, is about 6700 dollars!
 Not only did your portfolio sustain your lifestyle, but it also increased six-fold!
 Let me repeat this.
 After 30 years of doing nothing but withdrawing money, you have six times more money than when you started!

 The maximum values do not mean a lot.
 But it is crazy to see that after 30 years, you could have about 30 times more money than when you started!
 And this is with a 3.5% withdrawal rate!